Genevieveok/nfl/README.md

 Installations would work with python3 or pip3 depending on version.

 #### Dependencies
 Python needs to be installed as well as flask framework details for this to run.
-I have included the requirements file and I'll also include some details on requirements and virtualenv installation below.
+I've included the requirements file and also some details on requirements and virtualenv installation below.

 ##### Install dependencies for flask framework
 `pip install -r requirements.txt`